 Postmortem of My Journey at Autodesk

-As an SRE (Site Reliability Engineer), switching jobs is extremely risky - comparing it to a production change without any canary strategy and rollback option!😱 However, YOLO (you only live once), just embrace and enjoy the risks.
+As an SRE (Site Reliability Engineer), switching jobs is extremely risky - comparing it to a production change without any canary strategy or rollback option!π± However, YOLO (you only live once), just embrace and enjoy the risks.

 Nonetheless, Autodesk is an incredible company with excellent benefits and professional colleagues.
 This post is a little retrospective in the form of a postmortem.